excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 $ openssl x509 -in /etc/letsencrypt/live/il-test.excell-mobility.de/cert.pem -text
 ```

-The certificate is **valid for 90 days** as expected for our domain il-test.excell-mobility.de, created
+The certificate is **valid for 90 days** for our domain il-test.excell-mobility.de, created
 by the **Let's Encrypt Authority X3** using a key size of **4096 bits** .
 Awesome!

 As there are many different web servers out there like Apache webserver, nginx etc.,
 installing this SSL certificate on the web server is out of scope of this tutorial.
-But have no fear, just fire up your favorite browser and enter 'ubuntu install ssl certificate'.
+But have no fear, just fire up your favorite browser and enter

+'ubuntu install ssl certificate'.
 Cheers! 🍻